15 Best Things to Do in Bryce Canyon National Park

 If you spend more than a day in the Bryce Canyon area, it quickly becomes apparent how few places there are to get good food.
 I mean, there are places to get food, but I mean good food!

-In fact, the only restaurant in Bryce Canyon City that is worth dining in is Arriba Mexican Grill, mentioned above.
+In fact, the only restaurant in Bryce Canyon City that is worth stopping in is Arriba Mexican Grill, mentioned above.
 Outside of this, I highly recommend going down to Tropic for a much better selection than the few options near the park.

-Ponderosa Pine forests do what they can in terms of providing shade, but it’s no secret that the sun exposure can be dangerous in southern Utah, especially during the hot summer months!
+Ponderosa Pine forests do what they can in terms of providing shade, but it’s no secret that the sun exposure can be dangerous in southern Utah—especially during the hot summer months!

 Compared to Zion and the parks in Moab, Bryce Canyon and Capitol Reef are typically given the least amount of time.